Is your service delivery predictable?

 What about value?

-The product and features that we are delivering are based on us first identifying the customer needs through research, market segmentation, applying design thinking creating our feature and benefit hypothesis.
+The product and features that we deliver are based on us first identifying the customer needs through research, market segmentation, and applying design thinking to create our feature and benefit hypothesis.

 The products and features that we are building to the best of our knowledge are valuable.
 We will only know if we are correct in this hypothesis after delivering the feature(s), and our customers validate this assumption.
 We achieve product and market fit.

 To validate our hypothesis and learn faster from the market, we need the organisational ability to deliver software products faster.
 Delivering software products faster is the focus of this post.

 Most organisations are suffering from slow software product delivery.
 In this post, we use Faster software product delivery as our goal.
 We need to sharpen this goal a little bit, and we will do that later.

 Once you have agreed on your goal, define the measures that inform us on how we are achieving the goal.

 Outcome - Our goal may require months to achieve.
 We want a shorter-term outcome that will help us test our hypothesis faster.
 MVP Epic, in Scaled Agile Framework®, SAFe®, we define the Epic MVP as the smallest unit that will enable us to test out the hypothesis.

 Feature - Define the features that will help us achieve the MVP Epic.

 The above are examples of lagging measures.
 They tell you what has happened, but they don't provide you or your team with a way of acting to achieve the desired outcome.